lakshyarao22/alexa/macOS-Quick-Start-Guide.md

     sudo easy_install pip
     ```

-    Then run this command to install flask and requests:
+    Then run this command to install flask, requests, and commentjson:

     ```
     pip install --user flask requests commentjson